Populations on the Move

 Sector Perspective

 Architects working in education and the business sector can play an important role in shaping spaces that foster health.
 As some features can promote resilience and others vulnerability, a community’s spatial design can have a significant impact on the social determinants of climate-related health outcomes.
 For instance, researchers are investigating how planning and design in cities may create conditions conducive to the multiple dimensions of health and equity in urban neighborhoods.
 By working with communities before disaster strikes, urban planners may help establish parks, safe walking routes, and landscape details to set the stage for connectivity within neighborhoods.
 Environment-friendly and adaptable spaces may also help mitigate hazards and promote healthy recovery from risks caused by crises such as flood, tornado, civil strife, earthquake, and severe winter storms.
-Learn more about risk & resilience, a concentration area within the Master in Design Studies at the Harvard Graduate School of Design.
+Learn more about Environment, Climate, and Health, a concentration area within the Master in Urban Planning at the Harvard Graduate School of Design.

 Featured